 Food Standards Code

-The Australia New Zealand Food Standards Code is developed and administered by Food Standards Australia New Zealand which is a bi-national Government agency.
+The Australia New Zealand Food Standards Code is developed and administered by Food Standards Australia New Zealand.

 The Code lists requirements for foods such as:

 Enforcement and interpretation of the Code is the responsibility of state and territory departments and food agencies within Australia and New Zealand.

 The Code includes general food, food product, food safety and primary production standards.

 User guides to the Food Standards Code are available to help industry comply with the Code.
 The guides, unlike the standards, are not legally binding.

 SafeFish provides technical advice to support Australia’s seafood trade and market access negotiations and helps to resolve barriers to trade.

 It brings together experts in food safety and hygiene to work with the industry and regulators to agree on and prioritise technical issues impacting on free and fair market access for Australian seafood.